 Learning Curve with Machine Settings

 While machines are easy to use once you know how to operate them, some can be tricky at first.
 Adjusting the seat, weight, and other settings to your body might take time, especially if you’re new to working out or unfamiliar with the machine.
+Many machines will have simple diagrams, but if you’re still unsure, gym staff are there to help you set up safely and comfortably.

 Overwhelming Number of Machines